PENG-Zhe/starter-academic/content/home/teaching.md

 ---

 I have been teaching the following courses at Hong Kong Baptist University.
-- COMP 7200: Blockchain Technology
+- COMP 7200 Blockchain Technology
-- COMP 4087: Selected Topics in Web Technology and Data Engineering
+- COMP 4087 Selected Topics in Web Technology and Data Engineering
+- COMP 2865 Fundamental of Data Analysis and Management